firefoxic/gulp-stacksvg/README.md

 This method was first mentioned in a Simurai [article](https://simurai.com/blog/2012/04/02/svg-stacks) on April 2, 2012.
 But even it uses unnecessarily complex code transformations.

 This can be done much easier.
-In general, the stack is arranged almost like a symbol sprite, but without changing the icon tag (it remain the `svg` tag, as in the original icon files) and with the addition of a tiny bit of style.
+In general, the stack is arranged almost like a symbol sprite, but without changing the icon tag (it remains the `svg` tag, as in the original icon files) and with the addition of a tiny bit of style.

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">